ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 This section outlines how to configure automation to receive notifications or start retraining after a [Detection Event] occurs.

-When a detection event is produced, the MLCube Platform reviews all the detection event rules you have set and triggers those matching the event.
+When a detection event is produced, the ML cube Platform reviews all the detection event rules you have set and triggers those matching the event.

 Rules are specific to a task and require the following parameters: